Sam Woo Restaurant: History

-The restaurant chain operates in suburban areas in Southern California, mostly in communities where there are many immigrants from China and Taiwan, such as San Gabriel, Rowland Heights, and Irvine.
-Several, but not all, Sam Woo Restaurants in Southern California are located in shopping centers anchored by 99 Ranch Market stores.
-The popular Sam Woo BBQ Restaurant as well as the anchor tenant 99 Ranch Market has contributed to the development of the spectacular Chinatown, Las Vegas.

-Sam Woo Restaurants are generally popular even though long waits to be seated are common.

 In 1992, presidential candidate Bill Clinton held a fundraiser at a now-defunct Sam Woo Seafood Restaurant in San Gabriel, California.
-The restaurant was highly popular for its dim sum.
-However, in 2003, the restaurant received some less favorable media attention when it and surrounding Chinese businesses in San Gabriel were at the center of the SARS panic.
-Due to an unsubstantiated internet rumor, customer patronage declined and the restaurant closed.
-Unlike in Hong Kong or Toronto, there was no actual verified case of SARS reported in San Gabriel or Los Angeles.
+In 2003, Sam Woo and other Chinese businesses in San Gabriel were affected by the SARS panic, despite lack of evidence SARS cases in the area.
+Customer patronage declined and the restaurant closed.

 In Southern California, hoping to capitalize on the success of Sam Woo Restaurants, restaurateurs have opened imitations with similar names in English and Chinese.
 Examples include the long-gone Sam Doo Restaurant in San Gabriel and the current S.W.
 Seafood Restaurant in Irvine.
-In the early 1990s, a similar concept to Sam Woo Restaurant, the now-defunct Luk Yue Restaurant, also started in Chinatown (LA) and like Sam Woo, it expanded into the Chinese community of Monterey Park, California, Rowland Heights, and Cerritos, California.
-The chain has since folded while Sam Woo Restaurant remains popular in the Chinese communities of Southern California and Toronto.
+In the early 1990s, a similar concept to Sam Woo Restaurant, the now-defunct Luk Yue Restaurant, also started in Los Angeles Chinatown and like Sam Woo, it expanded into the Chinese community of Monterey Park, Rowland Heights, and Cerritos.

-There was a popular multistory Chinese restaurant in Chinatown, San Francisco called Sam Wo.
-Despite having a similar name and foods, it is not part of the chain in Southern California and should not be confused with it.